- Red Hat Enterprise Linux (RHEL) 5 and later

 - Is DRBD supported on Red Hat Enterprise Linux ?

 - Can I use DRBD block devices in a High Availability or Resilient Storage cluster?

 LINBIT is a Red Hat partner, and provides support directly for DRBD.
-LINBIT has tested and certified their DRBD product to run on RHEL 5 Update 6 and later, RHEL 6, and RHEL 7.
+LINBIT has tested and certified their DRBD product to run on RHEL 5 Update 6 and later RHEL release.

 Frequently Asked Questions

 Is DRBD supported on Red Hat Enterprise Linux?

 DRBD is supported by LINBIT for usage in RHEL environments.

 How can I purchase support entitlements for DRBD on RHEL?

 If the systems in question run RHEL and have entitlements for support from Red Hat, please contact LINBIT to purchase support for DRBD.
 Please visit LINBIT's Support Page.